 Students should restart their computer before they begin an exam.

-They should also test their computer systems and Internet bandwidth before they begin.
+Students should test their computer systems and internet bandwidth before an exam by using systemcheck.wgu.edu.